 A source for visibility: humorous bloggers

 HEYTEA also aimed to spread its message to as many consumers as possible.
 Although some bloggers well-known for their humorous style may not be experts in the brand’s specific market, their large number of followers make them even more valuable than food experts in increasing a brand’s visibility.
 This phenomenon is evidenced by the much higher advertisement fees these bloggers collect.
-The KOL Heya, for instance, who had also taken part in HEYTEA’s buzz in China, likely fetched 300 to 23,184 yuan per post.
+For instance, KOLs who had taken part in HEYTEA’s buzz in China, likely fetched from 300 to 23,184 yuan per post.